 And the dry leaves strew the path . . .

 Once again the fields we mow

 From the Balinese veneration of Dewi Sri the rice goddess to the pagan British festivals adopted by Christianity, getting together to celebrate the work of farmers, abundance of food, and hope for next year’s harvest is a tradition as old and diverse as humanity itself.
 In the time before air conditioning and gas furnaces, the day-to-day life of people was knit together with the seasons, giving people a natural rhythm and ritual from year to year.

-Here in our pocket of the heartland, we keep the tradition of harvest celebration alive with Fall Harvest Festival at the Cedar Valley Arboretum.
-Come admire the plants of the Cedar Valley Arboretum & Botanic Gardens while taking part in the 18th year of Fall Harvest Festival on September 11, from 11am-4pm!
+Here in our pocket of the heartland, we keep the tradition of harvest celebration alive with Fall Harvest Festival at the Cedar Valley Arboretum & Botanic Gardens.
+Come admire the plants of the Cedar Valley Arboretum while taking part in the festival on September 21 and 22, from 11am-4pm both days.

 Envisioned by the arboretum to be “a joyful celebration of autumn and the summer’s success,” the Fall Harvest Festival brings together a variety of activities to create an outing to please the whole family.
-Some highlights include the show and shine car display, craft and food vendors, tractor trolley rides, live entertainment, a plethora of children’s activities, and more!
-Linda Nebbe and her owls will also be back this year, by popular demand.
+Some highlights include the show and shine car display, craft and food vendors, tractor trolley rides, live music, a plethora of children’s activities, and more!

 For those with an interest in history, a prairie village will be set up at the arboretum to educate visitors and pay homage to the frontier past of Iowa.
 There, you can see demonstrations of blacksmithing, storytelling, woodcarving, spinning, and other crafts preserved by tradition.
 Glimpse what life was like in the time when a good harvest meant everything to the life and prosperity of a family.